aboichetta/AvodahMed-test/README.md

 ## Install

-Before running the tests, install the project dependencies using npm i.
+Before running the tests, install the project dependencies using **npm i**.
-Then, run npx playwright test to execute all three tests simultaneously, as the repository is configured to use 4 workers when running locally.
+Then, run **npx playwright test** to execute all three tests simultaneously, as the repository is configured to use 4 workers when running locally.
+The report for the tests should be inside the **monocart-report** folder.
+Open the **index.html** file to inspect the results.